-Which Other States Can Still Extend Their Health Insurance Open Enrollment Period?
+Which the Other States Can Still Extend Their Health Insurance Open Enrollment Period?

 Health insurance open enrollment extensions for Obamacare could be seen as a partisan issue, with Democrats in favor of longer enrollment periods and Republicans against them.
 However, open enrollment benefits are popular enough for very fine folks on all sides to have embraced them in the past.

 Not every state can change the dates for the upcoming open enrollment for health insurance.
 These four states run their own exchange and can push back open enrollment:

 States can extend open enrollment at any time, even once it’s already underway.
 For instance, Maryland waited until the last day it could to extend its open enrollment.